dpoet/GettingCleaningDataCP/README.md

 # Solution Structure
 ## Files
 The final solution has been organized in three scripts (details below).
-All scripts and the directory containing the input data set must be located in the user's working directory.
++ All scripts and the directory containing the input data set must be located in the user's working directory.
-The original data set *was downloaded* **and** *unzipped* previously and is already in the user's working directory (the scripts will **not** try to download it).
++ I assume the input data set *was downloaded* **and** *unzipped* previously and is already in the user's working directory (the scripts will **not** try to download it).
-The tidy data set, file `tidy_data_set.txt`, will also be created in the user's working directory.
++ The tidy data set, file `tidy_data_set.txt`, will also be created in the user's working directory.

 ### Scripts
 The final solution has been organized in three scripts: